AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Acceptance Insurance prides itself on providing coverage for all types of drivers.
 The company started as a single desk in Texas in 1969 and now serves 200,000 customers in 15 states.
 It has over 700 agents ready to help you throughout more than 300 neighborhoods.

-Acceptance is an excellent option for nonlicensed individuals because of its focus on nonstandard drivers and its long list of other policy types with which you can bundle.
+Acceptance is an excellent option for unlicensed individuals because of its focus on nonstandard drivers and its long list of other policy types with which you can bundle.
 It also has a roadside assistance program that can refund your traffic tickets.

-ProsWho It's Best For
+Thumbs upWho It's Best For

 • pro

-Someone with poor credit
+People with poor credit or bad driving records

 • pro